Blog Listen About Listen Free →

 Here’s where it falls apart.
 If you inherited $200,000 and deposited it into a joint account — it may now be marital property.
 If you brought $150,000 into the marriage and used it as a down payment on a jointly titled house — it’s likely been commingled.

 Commingling is the most common way people accidentally convert separate property into marital property.
 And after 25+ years of marriage, tracing what was originally separate can be genuinely difficult.
-With proper analysis, we can often demonstrate what was brought into the marriage versus what was accumulated during it.
-Without that analysis, everything gets treated as marital property by default.

 The discovery process matters.
 Both spouses are legally required to disclose all assets, income, and debts.
 If you suspect your spouse is hiding assets — and it happens more often than you’d think — a forensic accountant can help trace what’s missing.
+Common financial mistakes in gray divorce often start with incomplete discovery.

 The Big Assets — How to Evaluate What You’re Actually Getting